(Click here for bottom)

 SRG

 German, Schweizerische Radio- und Fernsehgesellschaft. `Swiss Radio and Television Society.'
-Founded in 1931, when I suspect the the name was Schweizerische Radiogesellschaft, which would better have fit the acronym.
+Founded in 1931, when the name must have been Schweizerische Radiogesellschaft, which would better have fit the acronym.

 SRG